AnalystEric/Sales_Analysis_Pizza/README.md

 # Excel skills used in this project
 * ETL
 * Power Pivot (for Data Cleaning)
-* Lookup Functions (for identifying the most and least popular pizzas)
+* Lookup Formulas (for identifying the most and least popular pizzas)
-* Text Functions
+* Text Formulas
-* Aggregate Functions
+* Aggregate Formulas
-* IF Function
+* IF Formulas
 * Pivot Table
 * Pivot Chart
 * Building KPIs